wrh2/pyProcessor/report/report.md

 as specified by the ISA.
 With a circuit like a ripple carry adder/subtractor, performing this operation would take a really long time thereby significantly reducing throughput.
-Instead of something archaic like the ripple carry adder, a bit-serial implementation$^{[5]}$ was used to significantly reduce the clock cycles needed for this.
-This choice also allows the ALU to handle other operations quickly.
+Instead of something archaic like the ripple carry adder, a bit-serial implementation$^{[4]}$ was used to significantly reduce the clock cycles needed for this.
+This choice also allows the ALU to handle other operations quickly as well.
+It takes 35 clock cycles for a multiplication modulo operation and 1 for all other instructions specified by the ISA.

 ##### Signals